-Duns and District U3A – building on a great first year!
+Duns and District U3A – the start of an exciting second year!

 We are part of a UK movement of people who come together to continue their educational, social and creative interests in a friendly and informal environment.
 We draw upon our knowledge and experience to teach and learn from each other.
 It’s all voluntary, run in informal activity sessions covering many different subjects.
 Many of our members are retired or semi-retired but there is no age limit – only an enthusiasm for learning, being involved and active.